Ryogo-X/nook_ntx_6sl_twrp/README.md

 2) in cmd do `fastboot flash recovery <path_to_recovery_image>`

 ### How to enter recovery
-consequently interupt boot 5 times

-or

-in cmd do `adb reboot recovery`
+option 1: consequently interupt boot 5 times option 2: in cmd do `adb reboot recovery`

 ### How to enter fastboot
 #### Nook Glowlight Plus